intermundos/weather-do/README.md

 > Weather widget

 Uses GeolocationApi to fetch user coordinates.
-Since no external API used, location displayed in the widget is shown as Latitude and Longitude coordinates.
+Using `https://nominatim.openstreetmap.org` to fetch current location based on coordinates.

 Requires Geolocation support and user permissions provided to work.